PaulPopat/sote/README.md

 # TPE files

 TPE files should look like an inhanced HTML.
 See the `test-data` in this repository for examples.
-Data that is passed into the pages, from the JavaScript files, can be accessed in the HTML text by using `{variable_name}`.
-It can also be passed into HTML attributes with a colon at the start of attibute text `<p class=":data_classname"></p>`.
+Data that is passed into the pages, from the JavaScript files, can be accessed in the HTML text by using `{props.variable_name}`.
+It can also be passed into HTML attributes with a colon at the start of attibute text `<p class=":props.data_classname"></p>`.
 Only strings and numbers can be used in this way, but using the `.` accessor is allowed.

 TPE files also support components.
 They can be accessed in the way described above and complex JavaScript objects can be passed as attributes.
 Components can also have a `<CHILDREN></CHILDREN>` element in them.
 Any HTML that is put inside the call of that component will be placed where this element is.